 Butternut squash is rich in vitamin C, Vitamin A, zinc, fiber and is a naturally low calorie food.
 I love getting in a wide range of nutrients in soups during the holidays because I always seem to catch a little bug this time of year.
 This soup always helps me feel better!

 How can I make this recipe gluten free?

 You can use gluten free pasta or omit the pasta completely and enjoy as a creamy soup!

 How can I make this recipe vegetarian or vegan?

 Omit the last step of adding in the heavy cream.
 It’s VERY creamy and delicious on it’s own.

 Want to know my secret?
-I buy it pre-cut at the store.
-Even though the prep cut veggies are sometimes a bit more expensive, it saves me time.
+I buy it pre-cut frozen squash at the store.
+Even though the pre-cut veggies are sometimes a bit more expensive, it saves me time.
 Plus, you don’t have to fear chopping off a finger!
 Eeek!